Table of Contents

 Cost: Free for a robust basic version; $15/month for more features.

-Today’s companies value team productivity and collaboration.
-Remote workers are also becoming more common in the workplace.
+With the rise in remote and distributed work, today’s companies value team productivity and collaboration in and outside the office.
 Zoom enables high-quality video conferencing with many features to streamline project workflows.

 Most companies will have use for content organization and social media management.
-While there are many competitors in these fields, Evernote and Hootsuite stand out as the most trusted, powerful and highly developed options.
+While there are many competitors in these fields, Evernote and Hootsuite stand out as trusted, powerful and highly developed options.

-Cost: Free barebone basic version. $8/month or $15/month for collaborative features.
+Cost: Free barebones basic version. $8/month or $15/month for collaborative features.

 Evernote also lets you create content in a variety of ways.
 If you think best using pen and paper, take a picture of your notes and use Evernote’s optical character recognition (OCR) feature to convert your handwritten scribbles into searchable text.
 If you think better aloud, use the audio recorder and save your verbal thoughts as a note for later.